aurora-website/website_v1/src/de/guides/troubleshooting.md

 2. Install the apk onto your device.
 3. Try updating your Chrome/WebView with Aurora Store again.

-You can download the stable Trichrome library from apkmirror [here](https://www.apkmirror.com/apk/google-inc/trichrome-library/#variants).
+You can download the stable Trichrome library from [apkmirror](https://www.apkmirror.com/apk/google-inc/trichrome-library/#variants).

 Read more about Trichrome on the Chromium Shared Libraries [documentation](https://chromium.googlesource.com/chromium/src.git/+/master/docs/android_native_libraries.md).

+#### Why do I have two Aurora Store apps after installing the new builds?

+This might be due to the fact that you have subversions of Aurora Store (Beta & Nightly) installed instead of Aurora Store version 4 **Stable**, which is comes with a corresponding package names.
+You can uninstall those or keep it if you want.

 ### Login Problems